bankarohit/workflow-runner-demo/README.md

 ### Assumptions and Error Handling

-- Workflows must contain exactly two nodes: a `PromptNode` followed by an `LLMNode`; invalid specs return HTTP 400.
+- Workflows can contain any number of nodes arranged in a DAG.
 - Requesting a nonexistent workflow ID returns HTTP 404.
 - `runWorkflow` captures errors, emits them over SSE, and stores the failed run in memory.
 - Latest run output is available at `GET /api/workflows/{id}/latest`.